biora-code/HotelBookingSystem/README.md

 Standard room price will also be charged.
 Family room is 50% more price of a Standard room and can accommodate a family of maximum 4 guests.
 Executive suite has 5 times the price of a standard room and there is no extra charge for an additional guest.
-Admin user should be able to set as well as check the status of a selected room i.e., what is the current status of the room e.g., Available (i.e., room is available for booking), Booked (It is currently booked but show the date when will it be available), Unavailable due to maintenance.
+Admin user is to set as well as check the status of a selected room i.e., what is the current status of the room e.g., Available (i.e., room is available for booking), Booked (It is currently booked but show the date when will it be available), Unavailable due to maintenance.